-As explained more fully in the Statement of Responsibilities, the Director of Resources is responsible for the preparation of the Pension Fund's financial statements in accordance with applicable United Kingdom law.
+As explained more fully in the Statement of the Director of Resources' Responsibilities, the Director of Resources is responsible for the preparation of the Pension Fund's financial statements in accordance with applicable United Kingdom law.

 Our responsibility is to report to the Members of Tameside Metropolitan Borough Council as a body, whether the Pension Fund financial statements within the Pension Fund annual report are consistent with the financial statements of Tameside Metropolitan Borough Council.